 12. Try to learn about the Leave No Trace principles and work yourself towards it.

 While being in Kathmandu I also found an opportunity to head to Ichangu in the morning and explore the biodiversity there.
 I have always been in love with this place but as the rapid urbanization has crept into this area, things haven’t looked good in the aspect of having good biodiversity around the buffer zone of Nagarjun National Park.
 Ichangu for me is a place to always remember as this was where I started being serious in terms of macro photography back in 2009.
 The variety of insects, especially butterflies and moths was beyond my belief.
 The flower gardens were vast and this attracted a lot of bees and butterflies.
-Fast forward 2019, things have changed rapidly.
-The unplanned growth of the concrete jungle due to the rapid urbanization is creating a conflict in terms of the biodiversity.
+Fast forward to 2019, and things have changed rapidly.
+The unplanned growth of the concrete jungle due to rapid urbanization is creating a conflict in terms of biodiversity.
 This place has not just been a place for me where I just go for taking pictures of insects but also birds.
-It's not just me but there has been a lot of people who come here on a regular basis to spot various migratory birds during winter along with the regular resident birds.
+It’s not just me but there have been a lot of people who come here on a regular basis to spot various migratory birds during winter along with the regular resident birds.
 In this morning walk, I was able to spot White-eye, White-capped redstart, Spotted Doves, Red-vented Bulbul, Black Drongo, Warblers, Pipits, Long-tailed Shrike, Yellow Wagtail, Black-lored Tits, Wallcreeper.